LERCAutomation/DataSearches-UserGuide/faq/faq.rst

 	This issue can arise in several ways:

 	- The layer isn't loaded in your GIS document.
 In this case, a `message will pop up <../execute/execute.html#figlaunchwarning>`__ before the form is shown telling you the layer isn't loaded.
 Add the layer to the GIS and the problem should be resolved.
 	- The layer isn't listed in the XML configuration document.
-Please refer to the `setup <../setup/setup>`_ section and add it as a map layer.
+Please refer to the :doc:`setup <../setup/setup>`_ section and add it as a map layer.
 	- The map layer is listed in the configuration document, but the `LayerName <../setup/setup.html#layername>`_ is spelled incorrectly.
 Note that the name is case sensitive and must follow the exact format of the name of the layer in the GIS document.

 **I ran a data search twice with different radius settings.
 The combined sites table only has one set of results**